Category: History of Philosophy

 Weighted Number of Articles: 273.1

 Topic this Overlaps Least With: Formal Epistemology (2e-04)

 In earlier iterations of this project I ran through a few different journals.
-And one of the effects of doing this was that I’d occasionally see topics that weren’t really that big in philosophy in general, but were a big deal in that journal.
-And some of them were very distinctive to the interests of one or other journal editor.
+And one of the effects of doing this was that I’d occasionally see topics that weren’t really that big in philosophy in general but were a big deal in that journal.
+And some of them were very distinctive to the interests of one or another journal editor.
 This iteration of the project mostly didn’t have this; very few topics are held up by a single journal.

 This topic is an exception.
 The graph for Philosophy and Phenomenological Research obviously looks very different to the graphs for the rest of the journals.
 But I don’t think this means that we’re seeing something unrepresentative here.
 Rather, what we’re seeing is something like a blind spot or deliberate oversight) in the other eleven journals, which is counterbalanced by Philosophy and Phenomenological Research.
 This does mean that when PPR changes its focus in the 1980s, this topic seems to fall away very quickly.
 That’s misleading though, if one cares about all of philosophy.
 What’s really true is that the topic moves away from these twelve journals, and this becomes a respect in which the twelve journals are less than fully representative of philosophy.